De Tomaso P72

-The De Tomaso P72 is an upcoming sports car manufactured by Italian automobile manufacturer De Tomaso.
-Based on the underpinnings of the Apollo Intensa Emozione, the car is meant to be a homage to the De Tomaso P70 prototype racing car.
-De Tomaso has said that the car should be available by the end of 2022.
+The De Tomaso P72 is a sports car manufactured by the Italian automobile manufacturer De Tomaso.
+Based on the underpinnings of the Apollo Intensa Emozione, the P72 is designed as an homage to the De Tomaso P70 prototype racing car.

 Development history

-The De Tomaso brand was acquired by Hong Kong–based IdealVentures in 2014, the same company who had acquired German automobile manufacturer Gumpert.
+The De Tomaso brand was acquired by Hong Kong–based Ideal Ventures in 2014, the same company who had acquired German automobile manufacturer Gumpert.
 Under the new management, work was started to revive the brand after a failed attempt in 2009.
 After an advertising campaign based on the company's history and some teaser videos of the new car in development under the code name "Project P", the company introduced the new sports car at the 2019 Goodwood Festival of Speed.
 The new car, called the P72 uses a carbon fibre monocoque chassis constructed to LMP1 standards and is based on the Apollo Intensa Emozione.
 Unlike the Intensa Emozione, the car is meant to be a grand tourer.

 Design

 Exterior

-Designed by Jowyn Wong of Wyn Design, the exterior design is based on the P70 racing car and the LeMans race cars of the 1970s and combines modern elements with the classic shape.
+Designed by Jowyn Wong of Wyn Design, the exterior design is based on the P70 racing car and the Le Mans race cars of the 1970s and combines modern elements with the classic shape.
 The exterior also features a top mounted exhaust system.